ZiangTian/ZiangTian.github.io/_pages/about.md

  I'm an undergraduate student in the School of Computer Science at Wuhan University, China, expecting to graduate in 2025.

  I like to explore the internals and dynamics of computer systems, and my current research interest revolves around building secure memory systems.
 I'm currently doing research on AES-based counter-mode encryption (AES-CTR) and side channel attacks.
-Other than this I'm also curious about operating systems, virtualization technologies, and many more.
+But for the long term, I'm more fascinated by how the operating system and architecture can be co-designed for defenses or attacks.
 For projects that I did and contributed to, please see my CV [here](https://ziangtian.github.io/assets/pdf/ziangtian_cv.pdf).

  I'm eagerly looking for PhD advisors!
 Please do not hesitate to contact me via [my email](mailto:ziangtian@whu.edu.cn?subject=PhD)!